 To create a safe space, find an area of the house that your pet seems to run to when scared.
 Cats tend to prefer hiding in a quiet shelter when they are scared, so try placing a cardboard box or similar shelter in a quiet area of a room.
 If your pet has a toy or blanket they tend to use when scared, place that in the safe space.

-When your pet is in his safe space, do not interact with him.
-Let him relax and decide when he is ready to leave that space.
+When your pet is in a safe space, do not interact with him or her.
+Let your pet relax and decide when he or she is ready to leave that space.